YuunYang/blog/_posts/2018-08-02-ConcreteMath-reading-notes(01).md

 $$J((b_{m}b_{m-1}\dots b_{1}b_{0})_{2})=(b_{m-1}\dots b_{1}b_{0}b_{m})_{2}$$.

 We understand the J function pretty well; the next step is to generalize it.With different constants we might not have been lucky enough to guess the solution, because the solution might have been really weird.
-Let's investigate this by introducing constants α, β, Looks like Greek and γ and trying to nd a closed form for the more general recurrence.
+Let's investigate this by introducing constants α, β and γ and trying to find a closed form for the more general recurrence.

 $$\begin{cases}
 f(1) = \alpha;\\
 f(2n) = f(n) − \beta, & \text{for $n\geqslant 1$;} \\
-f(2n + 1) = f(n) + \gamma, & \text{for $n\geqslant 1$.}
+f(2n + 1) = f(n) + \gamma, & \text{for $n\geqslant 1$.}
 \end{cases}$$

 And the ...